Skip to content

 autoRemove: true

-command: echo "hello"
+command: echo "hello from container"

-Execute in an Existing Container
+Execute in Existing Container

 steps:

-- name: exec-in-existing
+- name: exec-in-running

 executor: